 The Biometrics domain provides technical assistance including: Information Exchange Package Documentation (IEPDs) review; organizational system and policy alignment and; Biometrics-focused NIEM training for organizations and at conferences such as the Biometrics Consortium Conference (BCC).

 The NIEM Biometrics domain was launched in July 2012 under the stewardship of the Office of Biometric Identity Management (OBIM) within the Department of Homeland Security (DHS) National Protection and Programs Directorate (NPPD).
-The Biometrics domain operates under the oversight of its executive committee, which includes John Boyd (OBIM) as Chair, Justin Smith (DOJ/FBI) and William Graves (DoD) as Co-Chairs.
+The Biometrics domain operates under the oversight of its executive committee, which includes John Boyd (OBIM) as Chair, Jennifer Stathakis (DOJ/FBI) and William Graves (DoD) as Co-Chairs, and Diane Stephens (NIST) as Ombudsman.
 Thanks to efforts of domain members, the formal release of NIEM 3.0 in late 2013 contained the first complete biometrics schema within NIEM.
 With the release of NIEM 4.0 in 2017 the harmonization between Biometrics standards and stakeholder protocols will be stronger than ever.
 The Biometrics domain includes participants from the Biometrics and Identity Management Communities of Interest (COIs).